RodinJS/socketService/README.md

 ## API

-For each new connection you must request to service.
+For each new connection you must send a request to the service.
 With body must provide: info, appId and appSecret.